LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/kubectl-commands.md

-kubectl get all -A                      # view all objects in all namespaces kubectl get all --namespace=<namespace> # view all objects in a specific namespace kubectl api-resources                   # view all available resource types in the cluster (apiVersion, shortname, kind)
+kubectl get all -A                      # view all objects in all namespaces kubectl get all --namespace=<namespace> # view all objects in a specific namespace kubectl api-resources                   # view all available resource types in the cluster (apiVersion, shortname, kind) kubectl logs <pod> -c <container>       # view specific container in a pod with multiple containers kubectl logs <pod>                      # view container logs where pod only has 1 container

 # Imperative Commands
 kubectl create <resource> --help        # view help for creating a specific resource